ZupIT/beagle-docs/content/en/resources/customization/beagle-for-android/proguard-configuration.md

 You also have to enable `minifyEnable` and `shrinkResources` on `buildType` declaring them as true to test the ProGuard obfuscation.
 {{% /alert %}}

-You must activate ProGuard in your IDE, to test it, you can use Android Studio, just add the listed configuration below:
+You must activate ProGuard in your IDE.
+To test it, you can use Android Studio by adding the listed configuration below:

 ```text
 buildTypes {